How to Get Long-Term Clients on Upwork: Retainer Strategy for 2026

 1. Ongoing language in the description.
 Phrases like “we regularly need,” “this is part of a larger project,” “we’re building out,” or “looking for someone to grow with us” signal that the client has a pipeline of work, not a single deliverable.

 2. A specific business context.
-Clients who describe their company, their goals, and what the output will be used for are thinking operationally.
-Clients who describe only the task, no context, no purpose, are more likely transactional.
+Clients who describe their company, goals, and how the output will be used are thinking operationally.
+Clients who describe only the task, with no context or purpose, are more likely to be transactional.

 3. Hourly contract preference.
 A client choosing to hire on an hourly basis (vs. fixed price) is implicitly open to ongoing work.
 The hourly structure is the natural home for retainer arrangements.